p3r7/awesome-monome-norns/README.md

 A more correct question would be _"What can it **be**?"_.

-Switching apps allows going into totally different contexts.
+Switching apps (_scripts_) allows going into totally different contexts.

 Some are inspired by existing hardware / software, others are totally new and sometimes produce very experimental (yet musical) results.